nickworks/Edge2-Wiki/docs/dev/procedural-generation.md

 - Ladder platforms
 - Islands
 - Caves
+- Crystals you can break to get sanity / health
 ## POIs
 * Altar
 	- Player places an item and sits in an Astral Throne, triggering a death animation and the item unlocking